freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/08-data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator.md

 ## Development

 Escreva seu código em `mean_var_std.py`.
 Para o desenvolvimento, você pode usar `main.py` para testar seu código.
+In order to run your code, type `python3 main.py` into the GitPod terminal and hit enter.
+This will cause the included CPython interpreter to run the `main.py` file.

 ## Testes